 For those who identify with the LGBT community and are living with a mood disorder.
 MDAM provides a safe space to share, access resources, and offer/receive peer support.

-This peer-led Christian support group and bible study is for those who need a safe place to talk about their mental health journey and find recovery through exploring their Christian faith.
+This peer-led Christian support group is for those who need a safe place to talk about their mental health journey and sharing the comfort provided by their Christian faith and prayer.

 Sioux Valley First Nation Mood Disorders Support Group